-As the beaches in Japan are seen as being ‘closed’ throughout much of the year, the holiday weekend marks a certain watershed for us swimmers.
+As the beaches in Japan are seen as being ‘closed’ throughout much of the year, the occasion of Marine Day marks a certain watershed for us swimmers.
 It’s the beginning of that time of year when co-workers, friends and supermarket checkout workers won’t look at you like you’re a mad person for swimming in the sea.

 It’s a short honeymoon - as soon as September begins you’re back to being seen as a hopeless lost cause, who will inevitably end up as a hearty breakfast for killer jellyfish.